Rock Band: Reintroduction for eighth-generation consoles (2015–current)

 A separate Rock Band VR title was developed for the Oculus Rift virtual reality headset and released in March 2017.

-Harmonix was acquired by Epic Games in 2021, but has continued to support Rock Band with DLC into at least 2024.
+Harmonix was acquired by Epic Games in 2021.
 As part of Epic, Harmonix developed a new mode for Fortnite, Fortnite Festival, which was released in December 2023.
 This mode mimicked much of the Rock Band aspects within the Fortnite game.
 With this new game, Harmonix ended its weekly DLC for Rock Band in January 2024, though all online service would remain active for the foreseeable future.
-Harmonix affirmed that with many of the music licenses expiring after ten years, Rock Band 4 was delisted from storefronts on October 5, 2025, though those that already have purchased the game will still be able to download and play.
+On October 5, 2025, Harmonix announced that Rock Band 4 would be delisted from online storefronts due to many of the music licenses expiring after ten years, though those that had already purchased the game would still be able to download and play.
 Similarly, downloadable content would be removed as their ten-year licenses expire, though remain available for those that already owned it.
-Harmonix has stated that for content released before Rock Band 4, their team "will be figuring those out over the coming months" for their licenses.
+Harmonix also clarified that DLC songs released before Rock Band 4 were not being delisted yet, but their team "will be figuring those out over the coming months."